Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 The Clifton House

 Lucille Clifton wrote six collections of poetry, won two National Endowment for the Arts fellowships and served half her tenure as Maryland’s poet laureate in her Baltimore home before it was foreclosed upon in 1979.
-In 2019, her daughter Sidney bought back the house with plans to open it up as a workshop and sanctuary to both established and up-and-coming writers and artists, just as her mother had done.
+In 2019, her daughter Sidney bought back the house and turned it into a workshop and sanctuary for both established and up-and-coming writers and artists, just as her mother had done.

 H.L.
 Mencken House